Freemasonry Around the World: Austria

 HGM Kurt Baresch was in negotiation for 15 years with the Austrian Cardinal König over normalizing relationships with the Roman Catholic Church, which resulted in a modification of the Code of Canon Law on 26 November 1983, ending the excommunication which had been automatic until then.

-Chapter 5 Austrian Freemasonry of Today
+Chapter 5: Austrian Freemasonry of Today

-Besides the strict structures of our organisation and constitution, this way of working and specifically the essays (“Baustück” which means “building blocks“) is an important element of the Austrian style.
+Besides the strict structures of our organization and constitution, this way of working and specifically the essays “Baustück,” which means “building blocks,” is an important element of the Austrian style.
 Equally important are the private (but not secret) nature of the organization and the self-effacing public image, which are part of the appropriate restraint and low-key approach to the public.
 In this way, we arouse positive interest by making ourselves special.

 Particularly notable is Austria’s work in restoring or introducing Freemasonry to Eastern Europe.
-This has led to Austria being frequently described as a model of correct Masonic “missionary work”, and we are constantly being called on for this, including supporting quality assurance in existing systems.
+This has led to Austria being frequently described as a model of correct Masonic missionary work, and we are constantly being called on for this, including supporting quality assurance in existing systems.
 With Austrian involvement between 1997 and 2009 the Grand Lodges of Croatia, Slovenia, Bosnia, Ukraine, and Slovakia were established.
-This is not only true for blue Masonry but also for the higher degrees.
+This is not only true for blue Masonry, but also for the higher degrees.